sandaliz/Quizbiz---Linux/README.md

-# 🐧 Linux Temple Quiz 🧠⚔️
+# Beginner Python - Linux Temple Quiz 🧠⚔️

 Welcome, brave explorer! 🌍
 You've stumbled upon the sacred **Linux Temple**, where only the wisest can survive the command-line challenge! 🏛️